edubkendo/kitsune/README.md

 -- http://www.mythicalcreaturesguide.com/page/Kitsune

-Kitsune is an Elixir library for transforming the representation of data.
+Kitsune is an Elixir library for transforming the representation of data inspired by [Representable](https://github.com/apotonick/representable/).

 ## Examples